charleshartman/RB120/assessment_prep/oop_tpm.md

 - reserved words `class` and `end`, name in `CamelCase` format
 - every object has its own **state**: its instance variables and the values they reference

+### Constructors
+- invoke the class method `::new` on the class to instantiate a new instance of the class
+- if `#initialize` is defined on the class it will be automatically called upon instantiation of a new object of the class, thus `#initialize` is a *constructor*

 ### Polymorphism
 - the ability of objects of different types to respond **in different ways** to the same message (or method invocation)
 - example: `#move` or `#cut`